koaxjs/koax/Readme.md

 ### yield

-Yield dispatches actions to the top of the middleware stack.
-Koax will handle "yieldables" (as defined by co) specially, with the intent of making them feel similar co.
-Objects are excluded from "yieldables" in koax, because object is the primary type used for standard actions.
+`yield` dispatches actions to the interpreter.
+The interpreter is composed of the default control flow middleware and the effects stack.

 ## License